Emblems of Queensland and Other Legislation Amendment Bill 2023

 12.09 pmMr BOOTHMANSupports

-Made a brief contribution supporting the bill and highlighting the importance of grey nomad tourism for outback townships.
+Made a brief contribution supporting the bill, noting the parliamentary amendments and the importance of grey nomad tourism infrastructure for Outback Queensland towns.

 I wish the muttaburrasaurus a long and prosperous reign as the fossil emblem of this state.2023-11-28View Hansard